 - Fragrance & other irritants

-If you’re trying to live a non-toxic lifestyle, many conventional dish soaps have fragrance and dyes that can cause irritation to our bodies and potentially harm the environment.
+If you’re trying to live a non-toxic lifestyle, many conventional dish soaps have harmful chemicals like synthetic fragrances and synthetic dyes that can cause irritation to our bodies and potentially harm the environment.

 Three types of zero waste dishwashing soaps